ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

 take advantage of multiple MAPDL instances to calculate each of the genetic algorithm population solutions.
-To manage multiple MAPDL instances, you should use the :py:class:`~ansys.mapdl.core.pool.MapdlPool` class, which allows you to run multiple jobs in the background.
+To manage multiple MAPDL instances, you should use the :class:`~ansys.mapdl.core.pool.MapdlPool` class, which allows you to run multiple jobs in the background.

 Introduction